-Accident victims often tell me that they feel awkward taking these steps against their employer as they fear some form of bad feeling on their return to work.
-My advice is that they are important steps not only for supporting a workplace accident compensation claim, but also to allow an employer to have full information to prevent a similar – perhaps far worse – accident from occurring.
+These are not only important steps for supporting a workplace accident compensation claim, but also to allow an employer to have full information to prevent a similar – perhaps far worse – accident from occurring.

 Remember your employer’s insurance will pay for your compensation claim, so your employer will understand that it is your right to make a claim.

 You have seen the important steps you should take immediately following a workplace accident to support your compensation claim – ensuring not only that your employer makes accurate records of your accident, but also you receive the best treatment for your injuries.